Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation: Threats to Validity

 A key threat lies in the use of LLMs.
 To ensure fairness, all approaches are evaluated using the same model version.
 For baselines, we rely on official implementations or carefully reimplement them following published details, verifying outputs to align with reported results.
-Benchmark tasks and ground-truth tests are directly reused from prior work to ensure quality and consistency.
+Benchmark tasks and ground-truth tests are directly reused from prior work for consistency.

-Another threat concerns generality and subjectivity. \rev{Our experiments focus on Java to remain consistent with prior work and enable direct comparison \cite{yuan2023no,wang_hits_2024}, but \app{} is not inherently tied to Java.
-Extending to other frameworks mainly requires updating prompts and replacing libraries, while supporting other languages involves only substituting the AST analysis tool (e.g., tree-sitter).
-Thus, the design is modular, and the adaptation cost is low.
-Future work will explore such extensions.} While correctness and coverage provide objective metrics, they may not fully capture clarity and structure.
-We mitigate this via a user study on readability and maintainability, though results may still reflect participant bias.
-The study includes 14 professional developers, which we believe is sufficient, but broader sampling could further strengthen validity.
+Another threat concerns generality and subjectivity.
+Although experiments focus on Java for comparability~\cite{yuan2023no,wang_hits_2024}, \app{} is not inherently tied to Java.
+Extending to other frameworks mainly requires prompt and library updates, while supporting other languages only involves replacing the AST analysis tool (e.g., tree-sitter), resulting in low adaptation cost.
+Future work will explore such extensions.
+While correctness and coverage are objective metrics, they may not fully capture clarity and structure. we mitigate this via a user study on readability and maintainability with 14 professional developers, though results may still reflect participant bias and limited sampling.
+We believe this is sufficient, but a broader sampling could further strengthen validity.